Frequently Asked Questions

 Located at exit 102 on I-95, the National Museum of the Mighty Eighth Air Force is easy to drive to from all over Savannah and surrounding cities.

-From the airport | Take I-95 South one exit, Exit 102, and turn left onto Hwy 80/Louisville Road, the museum is located at the first left (Bourne Avenue) after the overpass.
+From the Savannah/Hilton Head International Airport | Take I-95 South one exit, Exit 102, and turn left onto Hwy 80/Louisville Road, the museum is located at the first left (Bourne Avenue) after the overpass.

 From I-16 | Take I-95 North to the first exit, Exit 102, and turn right onto Hwy 80/Louisville Road.
 The museum is the first left (Bourne Avenue).